inbravo/travel/october-2018/README.md

 ---

-##  Ghaziabad (5:00 AM)
-* Waiting for Raghvendra to with all the things in packed and placed
+* I am at home ready with everything for the trip and waiting for Raghvendra
 * Started driving towards Muradnagar Ganga canal, will be using it to drive towards Muzaffarnagar
 * Soon we were on the canal road, which is entirely traffic less, making us cruise faster towards our destination
 * Arrived at NH58 crossing at Khatauli, Muzaffarnagar.
 Next stop is Saharanpur